eosfor/eosfor.github.io/_posts/2018-07-11-Episode1-Issues-with-Argument-Completers.md

 }
 ```

 And the result is - it is working.
 Even with functions not in global scope.
-Well, frankly, it does not use the function this time.
-But the problem for us here is that we can't use our "interface variable".

 ![completer with class](images/posts/2018-07-11-Episode1-Issues-with-Argument-Completers/completerWithClass.gif)